Running into a blank 404 page is one of the most frustrating experiences someone can have on the internet.

 This will bring up your 404 page URL.
 Once you click on that, you see all the links that lead to that 404.
 You can then export a spreadsheet and redirect those links to their intended page, or remove any dead links that are defunct.

-Ahrefs Site Explorer has a broken backlinks report that will give you all of the broken external links leading to your website in a single view.
+Most SEO softwares have backlinks reports.
+For example, Ahrefs Site Explorer has a broken backlinks report that gives you all of the broken external links leading to your website in a single view.
 You can also use Ahrefs to do a crawl of your website, then look at your external links and filter out any 4xx status codes.

 This way, you can see where all the broken backlinks are coming from, as well as which pages on your website they’re leading to.
 This is also useful if you want to prioritize your broken backlinks by their Domain Authority and Page Authority for the most effective and immediate results.